FabianVegaA/sigmaF/README.md

 ### Lists

-The List allows to all the data types before, lists and functions.
+The Lists allow to use all the data types before mentioned, as well as lists and functions.

-Also, it allows to get an item through the next notation:
+Also, they allow to get an item through the next notation:

 ``` sql
 let value_list = [1,2,3,4,5,6,7,8,9]